testflows/TestFlows-WebSite/source/handbook/index.md

 # Testing Documentation

-Use [testflows.texts] module to help you write auto verified software documentation by combining your text with the verification procedure of the described functionality in the same source file while leveraging the power and flexibility of **{% testflows %}**.
+Use [testflows.texts] module to help you write auto verified software documentation by combining your text with the verification procedure for the described functionality, in the same source file while leveraging the power and flexibility of **{% testflows %}**.

-Source files for auto verified documentation by convention have `.tfd` extension and are written using Markdown.
+By convention the `.tfd` extension is used for source files for auto verified documentation and are written using Markdown.
 Therefore, all `.tfd` files are valid Markdown files.
-However, `.tfd` files are only the source files for your documentation that must be executed using `tfs document run` command to produce final Markdown documentation files.
+However, `.tfd` files are only the source files for your documentation that must be executed using `tfs document run` command to produce the final Markdown documentation files.

 ```bash